sfuad001/IR-SearchEngine/Group2-Lucene_MapReduce/readme.txt

 	sh lucene_search.sh "UC Education System" 2 5

 WordCount directory contains our implementation for MapReduce based tf-idf calculation for generating the inverted index files.

+**Hadoop Indexing**

+We created a jar file and ran it on the bolt machine.